janegilring/posts/jeffbrown/azure-automation-3/azure-automation-3.md

 # Azure Automation: Configuring Hybrid Worker Groups

-In my previous posts, you learned [how to create your first Azure Automation PowerShell runbook](https://cloudskills.io/blog/azure-automation-runbook) and [how to configure authentication to Azure resources](https://cloudskills.io).
+In previous posts, you learned [how to create your first Azure Automation PowerShell runbook](https://cloudskills.io/blog/azure-automation-runbook) and [how to configure authentication to Azure resources](https://cloudskills.io).
 With these tools available, your next step is to expand your runbook's reach outside of Azure to on-premises resources.
 Azure Automation makes this possible with Hybrid Worker Groups.

 In this guide, you will learn how to deploy a Hybrid Worker capable of executing an Azure cloud runbook to system of your choosing.